commanded/commanded/guides/Aggregates.md

 An aggregate is comprised of its state, public command functions, and state mutators.

+In a CQRS application all state must be derived from the published domain events.
+This prevents tight coupling between aggregate instances, such as querying for their state, and ensures their state isn't exposed.

+If an aggregate needs data owned by another aggregate, then you should lookup the data from a projection and include it in the command before dispatch.
+Usually this would be a projection into a read model built for querying.
+You can use Commanded Ecto projections to project events into a SQL database.

 ## Aggregate state

 Use the `defstruct` keyword to define the aggregate state and fields.